 • We presented over 50 films including features, shorts, and music videos in a variety of genres, with 17 and countries represented and over 40 filmmakers attending.

-• CocoRosie twice perform an original live score to Sergei Parajanov’s 1968 masterpiece The Color of Pomegranates, once outside in the vast desert beyond marfa, once in Marfa’s state of the art Crowley Theater.
+• CocoRosie twice performed an original live score to Sergei Parajanov’s 1968 masterpiece The Color of Pomegranates, once outside in the vast desert beyond Marfa, once in Marfa’s state of the art Crowley Theater.
 Both shows = incredible.

 • We had 2 Special screenings of Richard Linklater’s new film Boyhood in Marfa and Alpine.
 Lead actor Ellar Coltrane, who spent twelve years making the film with Linklater, joined us for a Q&A.

 • We celebrated the 4th of July with an advance screening of acclaimed French director Michel Gondry’s new film Mood Indigo, than we headed out to Marfa’s Vizcaino Park to dance to amazing live music and djs, all while sipping the finest tequila and enjoying the DIY firework extravaganza put on every year by Marfa locals.

 • We screened films outdoors under the brilliant West Texas night sky, including Paolo Sorrentino’s undeniable modern classic La Grande Belleza and the world premiere of the visually entrancing psycho-sexual drama Buttercup Bill.

 • This year for the first time MFF featured an interactive experimental arcade curated by Juegos Rancheros of ATX, where visitors hung out in tipis experiencing a diversity of games ranging in style from retro to cutting-edge, all designed especially for MFF around the “Space Cowboy” mythos.